If yours is, it could be taken into account when calculating your credit ratings.

 Personal loanscould be reported to credit reporting agencies, meaning that a personal loan could hurt or help your credit ratings.
-Taking out a personal loan isn't bad for your credit score in and of itself.
-However, it can affect your overall short-term score and make it harder for you to get additional credit before the new loan is repaid.
+Taking out a personal loan isn't bad for your credit score in and of itself, but it can affect your overall short-term score and make it harder for you to get additional credit before the new loan is repaid.
 Applying for a personal loan can cause a five-point drop in credit score for most people, as lenders perform a more detailed credit check known as “strong credit extraction” when you are ready to apply.

 When you apply for a personal loan, you add debts to the total amounts owed.
 This will likely lower your credit rating in the short term, as lenders may consider you a higher risk due to the higher debt burden associated with taking on more than you can handle.
 It's important to note that late or late payments negatively affect your credit rating more than any other factor, since payment history represents the highest percentage of your credit score (35%).
 Just because you owe money doesn't mean you're considered a risky borrower and won't sink your score, but high credit account balances and the presence of loans with large balances to pay can negatively affect your credit.

-Some borrowers have found that when they finally pay off a long-term loan, such as a student loan, their score can take a small hit. . .
+Some borrowers have found that when they finally pay off a long-term loan, such as a student loan, their score can take a small hit.